Computing the Committor with the Committor: an Anatomy of the Transition State Ensemble: Chignolin - Additional information

 To model the committor function $q_\theta(\textbf{x})$ at each iteration, we used the 45 distances between the distances between the 10 $\alpha$-carbons of the protein as inputs of a neural network (NN) with architecture [45, 32, 32, 1] nodes/layer.
 For the optimization, we used the ADAM optimizer with an initial learning rate of $10^{-3}$ modulated by an exponential decay with multiplicative factor $\gamma=0.9999$.
 The training was performed for $\sim$30000 epochs.
 The $\alpha$ hyperparameter in Eq.~\ref{eq:total_loss} was set to 10.

-The number of iterations, the corresponding dataset size, and the $\lambda$ used in the biased simulations are summarized in Table~\ref{sup_tab:dasa_iteration} alongside the lowest value obtained for the functional $K_m$, which provides a quality and convergence measure.
+The number of iterations, the corresponding dataset size, and the $\lambda$ used in the biased simulations are summarized in Table~\ref{sup_tab:dasa_iteration} alongside the lowest value obtained for the functional $K_m$, which provides a quality and convergence measure, the simulation time $t_s$ and the output sampling time $t_o$.
 The reported errors are computed as the standard deviations on three trained models with different random initializations of the weights.

 In Fig.~\ref{sup_fig:chignolin_rank}, we report the ranking of the input for the committor model based on the 45 distances input set, computed as described in Sec.~\ref{sup_sec:feature_ranking}.
 A discussion of such results can be found in the main text.